stackbit-projects/mapmyhospitalapp-5bf17/content/pages/index.md

         title_align: left
         content: >
-          Patients can book a consult with you just by scanning your visiting card and answering a few questions.
+          Patients can book a consult with you just by scanning your visiting card and taking a quick quiz.
         content_align: left
         actions:
           - label: Learn More